-То Do this Configure a Flashback DVR for use with Interview Room NOTE : This configuration is typically used in conjunction with the UDP Broadcast discovery method.
-If this Flashback will be installed on a DHCP network, check the Ethernet DHCP checkbox at the top of the form.
-The system grays out the Ethernet IP, Ethernet Mask, and Ethernet Gateway IP fields.
-Skip to step 7 on page 180 to save the changes and exit the configuration procedure, or continue to step 5 on page 179 to configure wireless settings.
-OR - If this Flashback will be installed on a non-DHCP network, make sure the Ethernet DHCP checkbox is deselected, then proceed to the next step.
-NOTE: DEA Precinct 2.
-Go to the Ethernet IP field and enter the Ethernet IP address that this DVR will use on your network. users 3.
+To...
+Do this...
+Configure a Flashback or Perform one of the following tasks: Focus H1 DVR for use with Interview Room If...
+Then...
+NOTE: This configuration is This DVR will be Check the Ethernet DHCP checkbox at the top of typically used in conjunction installed on a DHCP the form.
+The system grays out the Ethernet IP, with the UDP Broadcast Ethernet Mask, and Ethernet Gateway IP fields. network discovery method.
+2. Proceed as follows: For Flashback, skip to step 6 on page 189 to save the changes and exit the configuration 1 NOTE: DEA Precinct procedure, or continue to step 5 on page 189 users to configure wireless settings.
+For Focus H1, proceed to step 5 of this This workflow does not procedure. apply to users of the DEA This DVR will be Make sure the Ethernet DHCP checkbox is Precinct application. installed on a nondeselected, then proceed to the next step.
+DHCP network Go to the Ethernet IP field and enter the Ethernet IP address that this DVR will use on your network.
 Go to the Ethernet Mask field and enter the Ethernet Mask IP address that this DVR will use on your network.
-This workflow does not apply to users of the DEA Precinct application.
-4. Go to the Ethernet Gateway IP field and enter the Ethernet gateway IP address that this DVR will use on your network.
-Configure a Flashback DVR 1.
-Select the DHCP Enable checkbox. for use with Vehicle Viewer, Vehicle Viewer Live, or the UMD Editor 2.
-Go to the DHCP Starting Addres s field and enter the first IP address that can be assigned to a DVR by the DVR DHCP server.
-OND Editor 3.
-Go to the DHCP Ending Addres s field and enter the last IP address that can be assigned to a DVR by the DVR DHCP server.
-NOTE : The IP range you specify in steps 2 and 3 must be outside the range of any existing DHCP servers.
-4. Go to the DHCP Lease Time (minutes) drop-down list and select a lease time for the IP Address.
-This is the amount of time that the DVR DHCP server will reserve the IP address it gives your DVR before it puts that address back onto the unused (i.e., available) list.
+Go to the Ethernet Gateway IP field and enter the Ethernet gateway IP address that this DVR will use on your network.
+Focus H1 only.
+Go to the Ethernet DNS Addresses field and enter the DNS IP address that this DVR will use on your network.
+Focus H1 only.
+Go to the Ethernet DHCP Host field and enter the DHCP Host IP address that this DVR will use on your network.

-5. To configure wireless settings, click the Wireless Settings tab.
-The wireless settings are displayed.
-The fields on this tab are described in the corresponding table in Appendix 5 - DVRs.
+5. To configure wireless settings, click the Wireless Settings tab, and then enter/select your changes.
+The fields on this form are described in the corresponding table in Appendix 5 - DVRs.